MonsutaaFang/Sutetchi/README.md

 **What is Sutetchi?**

-Sutetchi is a very early wip Minecraft mod that revoles around Slimelins, a new slime mob entity that can be tamed.
+Sutetchi is a wip Minecraft mod that revolves around Slimelins, a new slime mob entity that can be tamed.

 **Currently Available:**